carrjsn/carrjsn/README.md

 ## welcome to my github
-Greetings!
 My name is Jason and I'm a Full Stack Developer based in the San Francisco Bay Area.
-I enjoy turning pesky problems into practical real life tools.
-I have a passion for building all things related to **music, maps, gaming, nature** and am always on the lookout to collaborate with other like-minded engineers.
-Thanks for visiting

 Contact : carrjsn@gmail.com